 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Criterion 5 Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church or whose membership is evidenced by a minister of religion.
+1 Criterion 4 Priority will next be given to children who regularly attend 2 a Catholic church but are not Baptised Catholic.
+Criterion 6 Priority will next be given to children who are members of other Christian denominations, 3 who regularly attend 4 a Christian church 5 .